timer-machine/Grocery/tm-pp.md

 ## Children’s Privacy

-These Services do not address anyone under the age of 13\.
-I do not knowingly collect personally identifiable information from children under 13\.
+These Services do not address anyone under the age of 13.
+I do not knowingly collect personally identifiable information from children under 13.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.

 ## Changes to This Privacy Policy

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-These changes are effective immediately after they are posted on this page.
+This policy is effective as of 2020-08-02

 ## Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at ligrsidfd@gmail.com.